sabih411/Project-Report-on-CLIP/README.md

 The .ipynb file in notebook folders is my implemenation trying to replicate the results.
 Wherein you will see 95.1% accuracy on CIFAR.

-For the improvement run the trained model on your system by after changing C in
+For the improvement test run the pre-trained model by manipulating input size and parameter C on your system.